 Aerosol concentrations measured at the surface and in the sub-cloud layer are shown in Fig. 5, along with the vertical structures of aerosol concentration in the trade-wind boundary layer.
 Dust surface concentration (Fig. 5c) was obtained at the Ragged Point surface site.
 Sub-cloud Na (Fig. 5b) was obtained from TO during the level leg flights in the sub-cloud layer; and vertical profiles of Na (Fig. 5a) were obtained from TO during the aircraft’s ascents and/or descents.
 In Fig. 5c, dust surface mass concentration remained lower than 10 µg m-3 prior to 29 March, and then rapidly increased to a maximum on 1-2 April with mass concentration exceeding 150 µg m-3.
 The aerosol robotic network (AERONET; Holben et al., 1998) level 2 Aerosol Optical Depth (AOD) at 500 nm wavelength fluctuated around 0.1 during the non-dusty period, and then increased rapidly from 29 March to 1 April, when AOD was observed to be ~ 0.6.

 Temporal variations of sub-cloud aerosols are shown in Fig. 5b.
-The mean values of CN (black), PCASP (blue) and CCN (activated at a super-saturation of 0.6 %, hereafter s=0.6 %, red) are shown as solid lines with ±1σ denoted by vertical error bars.
+The mean values of CN (black), PCASP (blue) and CCN (activated at a super-saturation of 0.6 %, hereafter ss=0.6 %, red) are shown as solid lines with ±1σ denoted by vertical error bars.
 Overall, CCN concentration followed PCASP (i.e., accumulation aerosol mode) patterns reasonably well.
 The aerosol concentration showed an increasing trend from 29 March to 5 April for CN, PCASP and CCN, which was consistent with the trend of dust surface concentration in Fig. 5c.
 In contrast, high aerosol concentration in the sub-cloud layer on 23 March (Fig. 5b) was not from African dust; but may have originated over the East coast of North America based on the back trajectories (Fig. 4).

 The vertical distribution of Na is shown in Fig. 5a.
 The average (black-solid lines) and individual (colored lines) profiles of Na (m g-1) are offset by 400 mg-1 for each flight in Fig. 5a, with each vertical dotted line representing a new axis to indicate aerosol concentration for the day in question.
 For example, Na on 5 April is nearly constant below 500-600 m (~ 300 mg-1), then gradually increases with height and peaks around 2000 m at ~ 600-700 mg-1.
 Thereafter Na decreases with height reaching ~ 200 mg-1 at around 2500 m.
 Measurements of Na on 23 March were not available, thus CCN (s=0.6 %) are overlaid in Fig. 5a to give a general sense of Na vertical structure on the day.